America's Uninsured Map Mirrors Its Electoral Map

 WISCONSIN'S ALTERNATIVE PATH

-Wisconsin declined expansion but achieves a 5.3% uninsured rate through BadgerCare Plus, covering about 1 million adults with state funding.
-The rate matches expansion states like New York (5.0%) and California (5.9%).
+Wisconsin said no to expansion but built BadgerCare Plus instead.
+The program covers about 1 million adults using state dollars.
+The rate matches expansion states like New York (5%) and California (5.9%).

 Nevada shows the opposite outcome.
 It expanded Medicaid but records an 11.4% uninsured rate, one of the nation's highest.
 Heavy reliance on service sector jobs, large immigrant populations with coverage barriers and rural access challenges drive the high rate.

-North Carolina expanded Medicaid in late 2023, yet its uninsured rate sits at 8.6%.
-Expansion takes time to reach eligible residents.
-Active enrollment efforts continue.
+North Carolina expanded Medicaid in late 2023, yet its uninsured rate is 8.6%.
+Expansion takes time to reach eligible residents, so active enrollment efforts continue.

-These outliers prove expansion strongly predicts lower uninsured rates, but state economies and local policy choices matter too.
+Expansion strongly predicts lower uninsured rates, but state economies and local policy choices matter, too.

 Methodology